 National September 11 memorial and museum trip for 11th graders

-In May, all 233 11th grade East Hampton High School students visited the National September 11 Memorial and Museum in a large part through a donation of $5,000 made by GEHEF.
+Each May, all 11th grade East Hampton High School students will visit the National September 11 Memorial and Museum in a large part through a donation of $5,000 made by GEHEF.
 This museum documents and examines the 9/11 terrorist attacks and the events that preceded them, including the first attack on the World Trade Center on Feb.
 26, 1993, and exploring the continuing significance of Sept.
 11, 2001.

 Fine arts inititative

 GEHEF has provided funding for Fine Arts Initiatives.
 This has included sending East Hampton High School students to perform at Carnegie Hall, providing monies for Springs School to perform their opera, and sent students to visit St. Peter’s Basilica in Rome.

 Greater East Hampton Education Foundation has paid for various speakers to visit with students and teach them about character education.
 These programs have included Challenge Day, motivational speaker Bobby Petrocelli, and others.